What are the Benefits of an Applicant Tracking System?

 4. Standardized Data Collection

-If you’re looking through job descriptions, it probably won’t take long for you to find one that proclaims the importance of “data-driven” decisions at an organization.
+If you’re looking through job descriptions, it probably won’t take long for you to find one that proclaims the importance of data-driven recruitment in an organization.
 Most people would agree that who they hire is of incredible importance, and yet they may make these decisions with messy or inconsistent data in place.

 Using an ATS can help standardize data collection for incoming candidates as well as interviewers throughout the recruitment process.
 With clean, consistent data, recruiters’ data analysis can gather relevant insights into where an organization may be spending too much time or money without a return in the form of hiring success.